jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ## Steps

-  + Verification / Accuracy
   + Given the matches / mismatches in the testing set, how can we measure how well the model reflects reality?

 ---